koii-network/docs/run-a-node/k2-validators/how-to-run-a-k2-validator.md

 :::info

-This guide is only for version 1.14.19 of our validators which are running on our test net: testnet.koii.network
+This guide is only for version 1.16.4 of our validators which are running on our test net: testnet.koii.network

-At this time we only support Ubuntu 20.04 LTS.
+At this time we support Ubuntu 20, 22, and 24.

 :::